AbdelrahmanSalem9/task-manager/README.md

 The application leverages MongoDB Atlas for NoSQL database hosting, ensuring robust and scalable data storage.

 This approach ensures consistent application behavior across various environments—local, containerized, and online-hosted—by maintaining reliable API interactions between the MongoDB client and browser-based clients.
 It also demonstrates proficiency in containerization for streamlined deployment and scalability.

+## 🌟 Future Development
+Develop a **React frontend** to transform the project into a full-stack MERN application.